10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 1. Design for the reader

-The fundamental principle of navigation design is that you should design for the reader - the person who uses the website.
-Avoid designing navigation simply because it looks good.
-And avoid designing navigation from the point of view of the organization - using internal, obscure classification names that aren't commonly understood.
+The fundamental principle of navigation design is that you should design for the reader – the person who uses the website.
+Avoid designing navigation simply for it to look good.
+Also, avoid designing navigation from the point of view of the organization, like using internal, obscure classification names that aren’t commonly understood.

-Remember, navigation is an aid for the reader, so unless you've engaged them and found out how they like to navigate, it is difficult to design navigation that will meet their needs.
+Remember, navigation is an aid for the reader.
+Unless you’ve engaged them and found out how they like to navigate, it is difficult to design navigation that will meet their needs.

 When designing navigation: